OLEDB Agent Configuration

 To help speed up the installation of the OLEDB agent, there are two options:

 After database Data Targets are added to Discover, they may be managed within the Data Governance module like any other content source by creating a workflow and executing that workflow from a policy.
-Keep in mind that OLDEDB workflows only support a reporting action.
+Keep in mind that to preserve referential integrity, OLDEDB workflows only support a reporting action.